AthriB/Elinvar_Automation_FrontEnd/README.md

 execute the command `node cucumber-html-report.js`
 And the reports will be generated in the folder reports which can be opened in any browser.

+**Bash File for running the test on the mac**
+1. Open Terminal
+2. Go to the project path
+3.  run the command `sh elinvar_automation.sh`
+4. The downloading of the node module, execution and report generation happens automatically.